co-Palko/USB-Zigbee_stick_v4.1/README.md

 The board is equipped with a ARM Cortex debug connector for firmware and debugging (if necessary).
 The firmware is carried out via J-Link or XDS110.
 Tested with J-Link and Uniflash and J-Flash packages.
 In addition, it is possible to flash through the built-in UART using the Bootloader, which can be entered at startup using the BTN-1 button.

 Standard firmware from the respected @Koen Kanters (https://github.com/Koenkk) https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0 developed for the board LAUNCHXL.
 It is the same for both the CC1352R and the CC2652R.

+Added: Gerber for RF-BM-2652P2 module, BOM and SMT.

 You can discuss (in Russian) here: https://t.me/zigbeer